What Is Digital Identity and How to Build One That Actually Works

 2. Your Brand Travels Further Than You Do

-Even if you are new to the industry, you have a digital identity actively working for you 24/7.
-A great personal website, a simple bio, and an organized link-in-bio page can secure you gigs, followers, or collaborators from around the world.
+Although you might be a novice in the industry, your digital identity is inherently working for you 24/7.
+An excellent personal website, a straightforward bio, and a well, arranged link, in, bio page can be the means through which you obtain gigs, followers, or collaborators from anywhere in the world.

 3. Hiring Is Going Social & Decentralized